Obsessions: what are they?

-- problems at school – for example, your child has trouble paying attention or doing homework
+- problems at school – for example, difficulty paying attention or doing homework

-- disrupted routines – for example, your child won’t go to school or go to sleep until their rituals are done
+- disrupted routines – for example, difficulty going to school or getting to sleep unless their rituals are done

 - physical problems from feeling stressed or lack of sleep

-- social problems – for example, your child spends more time on their obsessions and compulsions than with their friends, or your child avoids social situations because of other people’s reactions to their behaviour
+- social problems – for example, spending more time on their obsessions and compulsions than with their friends, or avoiding social situations because of other people’s reactions to their behaviour

-- negative feelings – for example, your child worries that they’re different from friends and family or that they aren’t in control of their behaviour
+- negative feelings – for example, worrying that they’re different from friends and family or that they aren’t in control of their behaviour

 - other mental health problems – for example, child anxiety, child depression, teenage anxiety or teenage depression.

-Some families just get used to their child’s behaviour.
-But obsessive compulsive disorder is a mental health disorder.
-It won’t go away on its own.
+Obsessive compulsive disorder is a mental health disorder that won’t go away on its own.
 And sometimes children who have OCD go on to have other emotional health problems later in life.
 Getting professional treatment for your child with OCD is important.